geschke/azbalac/README.md

-# Azbalac Theme
+# Azbalac One

 ## A pure and basic WordPress theme, based on Bootstrap 5.0 framework

 ### This is an experimental release of a new generation WordPress theme.
 It uses the Twig template engine to separate the frontend from the backend output generation parts

-Version 0.4.3
+Version 0.4.4

 ## Version history

+Version 0.4.4

+- Renamed to Azbalac One

 Version 0.4.3